HL7/bser/input/pagecontent/service_request_and_referral_feedback_supporting_information.md

 The BSeR IG illustrates the inclusion of service request content profiles for six representative use cases.
-Detailed elsewhere in this guide is the context for extension of BSeR for use by other implementation guides.
+See [Adaptation for Additional Referral Use Cases](adaptation_for_additional_referral_use_cases.html) for details on extension of BSeR for use by other applications/programs.

 The selected use cases have overlapping information needs that demonstrate the concepts of parsimonious partitioning and resource profile reuse.